DavidAnson/grunt-check-pages/README.md

 Type: `Boolean`
 Default value: `false`

-Enabling `checkXhtml` attempts to parse each page as [XHTML](http://en.wikipedia.org/wiki/XHTML) and fails if there are any structural errors.
+Enabling `checkXhtml` attempts to parse each URL's content as [XHTML](http://en.wikipedia.org/wiki/XHTML) and fails if there are any structural errors.

 This can be useful to ensure a page's structure is well-formed and unambiguous for browsers.

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History